 12 Signs He Regrets Sleeping With You (Psychology-Based)

 Each person and situation is unique, and these signs should be considered within the broader context of the relationship.
-While they can offer guidance, the best approach is always open and compassionate conversation about the feelings and concerns at hand.
+While they can offer guidance, the best approach is always an open and compassionate conversation about the feelings and concerns at hand.

 1) Distanced Behavior

-This is Bob’s way of creating distance between them, because being around Alice reminds him of the encounter and the uncomfortable feelings it’s causing him.
-This doesn’t mean Bob doesn’t like Alice anymore, but he’s struggling with his emotions and doesn’t know how to handle them.
+This is Bob's way of creating distance between them because being around Alice reminds him of the encounter and the uncomfortable feelings it's causing him.
+This doesn't mean Bob doesn't like Alice anymore, but he's struggling with his emotions and doesn't know how to handle them.

 2) Avoidance

-For instance, if John and Sarah had an intimate encounter, and afterwards John regretted it, he might start making excuses whenever Sarah suggests they hang out, like saying he’s busy with work or other commitments.
+For instance, if John and Sarah had an intimate encounter, and afterward John regretted it, he might start making excuses whenever Sarah suggests they hang out, like saying he's busy with work or other commitments.
 He might also avoid going to places where he knows Sarah might be.

 3) Changes in Communication